emh-Jo-Shinner/email-verify-api-docs/docs/data-privacy.rst

 ========
 emailhippo.com takes the security of your data seriously.
 Details of how your data is received, stored and processed.

-Other than the human based policies and procedures defined in the `Data Protection Policy`_, there are a few technology based issues to mention:
+Other than the human based policies and procedures defined in the `Data Processing Terms`_, there are a few technology based issues to mention:

 * All data in transit is encrypted using HTTPS.
 * All data at rest (e.g. stored for caching and reporting purposes) is secured using AES-265 bit encryption.